Category: Blog

 211 Week

-211 Virginia is a vital service leveraged by millions of people across North America.
+211 is a vital service leveraged by millions of people across North America.
+211 Virginia is a free and confidential service that connects people with information on available local resources throughout the Commonwealth.
 Every day, clients contact 211 to access free and confidential crisis and emergency counseling, disaster assistance, food, health care and insurance assistance, stable housing and utilities payment assistance, employment services, veteran services and childcare and family services.

 211 Week is happening this week from February 10 – 14.
 The week will kick off with an event from 211 Virginia’s leadership team with the State of 211 Virginia.
 Throughout the week 211 Virginia will be sharing about their new website, directory of resources, and community partners.